nimblehq/git-template/.github/PULL_REQUEST_TEMPLATE.md

 ## Insight 📝~

 Describe in detail why this solution is the most appropriate, which solution you tried but did not go with, and how to test the changes.
-References to relevant documentation is welcome as well.
+References to relevant documentation are welcome as well.

 ## Proof Of Work 📹